MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Setup-Mobile-Foundation-on-Bluemix/Readme.md

 #  Setting Up Foundation on Bluemix

-In this tutorial, we will be showing how to
+This tutorial will demonstrate how to setup the Foundation on Bluemix service.

 ## What you will learn in this guide